Synthetixio/synthetix/docs/contracts/FeePool.md

 * `totalFeesAvailable(bytes4 currencyKey)`: Computes the total fees available in the system to be withdrawn, valued in terms of `currencyKey`.
 Simply sums the unclaimed fees over the recorded fee periods, except the first period, because these fees cannot be claimed yet.
 * `totalRewardsAvailable()`: Similar logic as `totalFeesAvailable`.

 * `feesAvailable(address account, bytes4 currencyKey)`: return the total of fees this user has accrued in previous fee periods.
-TODO: FINISH ME
+MIGRATE

 * `feesClaimable(address account)`: true iff the collateralisation ratio of this account is less than the target ratio plus 10% of the ratio or so.
 This function code could be made more concise.
 The logic allows fees to be withdrawable if a user's ratio is less than Synthetix.issuanceRatio * (1 + TARGET_THRESHOLD).
 The same result could in theory be met by just adjusting the issuance ratio, except that this system also allows the collateralisation ratio to be set to any value.
 NOTE: Name sounds like it could be returning a quantity of fees claimable, which is actually `feesAvailable`.
 It's actually a predicate, so the naming of these functions is a bit ambiguous.

-* `feesByPeriod(address account)`: TODO: FINISH ME
+* `feesByPeriod(address account)`: MIGRATE
   Note: XDRs existing seems to be necessary for a user to have nonzero ownership percentages, so the second guard in this function looks redundant, or should be checked earlier.
 It's likely to be an exceedingly rare case anyway.
-* `_feesAndRewardsFromPeriod(uint period, uint ownershipPercentage, uint debtEntryIndex)`: TODO: FINISH ME
+* `_feesAndRewardsFromPeriod(uint period, uint ownershipPercentage, uint debtEntryIndex)`: MIGRATE
 * `_effectiveDebtRatioForPeriod(uint closingDebtIndex, uint ownershipPercentage, uint debtEntryIndex)`: Logic seems screwy here?...
 TODO: CHECK ME.
 NOTE: Off-by-one error in the guard.
 The condition should be `closingDebtIndex >= synthetixState.debtLedgerLength()`.
-* `effectiveDebtRatioForPeriod(address account, uint period)`: TODO NOTE: missing docstring.
+* `effectiveDebtRatioForPeriod(address account, uint period)`: MIGRATE NOTE: missing docstring.

 * `getLastFeeWithdrawal(address _claimingAddress)`: Returns from [FeePoolEternalStorage](FeePoolEternalStorage.md) the id of the fee period during which the given address last withdrew fees.
 * `getPenaltyThresholdRatio()`: Computes the target issuance ratio plus a bit of slop.
 Is equivalent to `synthetixState.issuanceRatio * (1 + TARGET_THRESHOLD)`.
 NOTE: the address of synthetixState is computed with the indirection `synthetix.synthetixState()`, but the fee pool contract already has a copy of the address in its own `synthetixState` variable.